Loading figure…

 “Greene said she would always protect gun owners' rights and would not vote for any laws making it harder for people to possess guns.”

-Why: Cosponsoring the Constitutional Concealed Carry Reciprocity Act directly advances the stated position by supporting the rights of gun owners and facilitating easier access to concealed carry across states.
+Why: Cosponsoring the Constitutional Concealed Carry Reciprocity Act directly supports the stated position of promoting gun rights and making it easier for individuals to carry firearms.

 View source →Mar 11, 2025 · Congress.gov